benspaghetti/benspaghetti.github.io/rants/horror.md

 # Stuff
 This is a constantly updating article, documenting some stuff.

+## On lying flat
+I will not continue lying flat anymore.
+Perhaps I will do that when I am more independent, but right now, it is an irresponsible move.
+It is unfair to those who put effort in me and care about me, nor is it fair to those affected by my work.
+Of course I can lie flat if I ask them to stop caring, and detach myself from communities, but I am too much of a coward to do that, as I have always been

+2022-05-11

 ## Wikipedia pirate tutorial
 Yeah, definitely just a series on 'file sharing'.